 (Don’t forget to scroll down to the bottom of the page for the detailed measurements and the complete printable recipe card!)

-Tips for serving dill pickle dip
+Serving dill pickle dip

-How to serve pickle dip?
+How to serve fried pickles ranch dip?

 You can serve dill pickle dip as a dip with chips, crackers and crudité, or as a spread for toast, bagels and sandwiches!
 Alternatively, you can easily transform this dip into a dilly cheese ball or use it to make jalapeño poppers, hummus and more!
 Below are some of my favorite ways to use and eat this delicious dip!

-10 delicious ways to use pickle dip
+10 delicious ways to use dip

-- Hummus: Add a bit of tangy flavor to your next bowl of hummus by adding a scoop or two of pickle dip to the mix!
+- Hummus: Add a bit of tangy flavor to your next bowl of hummus by adding a scoop or two of dip to the mix!

-- Egg Salad: Punch up your next egg salad by mixing in a bit of creamy dill dip!
+- Egg Salad: Punch up your next salad by mixing in a bit of creamy dill dip!

 - Fried Chicken: You’ve heard of pickle-brine chicken before, right!?
 Try dunking your fried chicken in pickle dip for an epic culinary experience you won’t want to quit!

-What to eat with dill pickle dip?
+What to eat with fried pickle ranch dip?

-Pickle dip is actually quite versatile!
+This dip is actually quite versatile!
 It pairs deliciously with a wide variety of chips, fresh vegetables, sandwiches and more!
 Below are a few of my family’s favorite dishes to eat with pickle dip!

 10 tasty foods to serve with dip